Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Very well.
 What are you naming it, Lewis?"

 Lewis hefted the bottle thoughtfully.
 "Tough call," he said.
-"I thought… the *Rubicon,* the *Second Stage,* the *Bodhisattva,* the *Mary Jane,* the *Choose For Me…* none of them quite fit."
+"I thought... the *Rubicon,* the *Second Stage,* the *Bodhisattva,* the *Mary Jane,* the *Choose For Me...* none of them quite fit."

 "Indeed," Kirk agreed, drily.
 Three of those names had no translation to Domain, and thus were utterly unpronounceable to him.